-In this C1 lesson, the student will learn and practice the word forms, meaning, and collocations of the word fulfilment.
-They will discuss their lost opportunities using past modals.
+In this Advanced ESL lesson, the student will learn and practice the word forms, meaning, and collocations of the word fulfilment.
+They will talk about their lost opportunities using past modals.

 Have you ever regretted not doing something or losing an opportunity that was just in front of you and all you had to do was to make the right decision?
 Have you ever dreamed about a fulfilling job and life?
 If you answered YES to both of the questions this lesson is just for you!
 You will learn past modals of lost opportunity and X-ray the concept of fulfilment from the deepest meaning all the way through the tiniest nooks and canines of intricate grammar around this word.
 Don’t hesitate!
 Jump right in!

 The lesson starts with a quote by Tony Robbins about true fulfilment.
 The student tells whether they agree or disagree.

 Then, based on the use of the word fulfilment in different contexts the student decides whether these meanings are related or completely different.
 They also learn about the correct spelling(s) and forms of the word.

 The student fills in the gaps with prepositions that collocate with the word fulfilment.
 They also find and correct the mistakes in fulfilment-collocations.
 Furthermore, they learn which verbs collocate with this word and use them to complete the sentences.

 The student ticks all the things on the list that give them fulfilment in life.
 Then, they finish the sentences about fulfilment, so that they are true for them.